Proposed Paddock Wood Community Centre, Memorial Playing Field

 Is there a need for a new pre-school?

-Over +1000 new houses are currently being built in Paddock Wood which will generate significant demand for this service.
+Over +1100 new houses are currently being built in Paddock Wood which will generate significant demand for this service.
+Another 4,000 houses have been allocated by TWBC in the draft Local Plan

 Why are we taking away much needed greenspace?
 How much of the field will be built on?